gitgoblin0426/ollama/examples/README.md

 # Examples

-This directory contains different examples of using Ollama
+This directory contains examples that can be created and run with `ollama`.

 To create a model: